 - Read more: Minimalist web design

-2. Flat Design – No more décors, no more glamor
+2. Flat Design – No more décors, no more glamour

-Just a back-step to basics in functionality, it is a combination of simplification, grid layout, big fonts and color-blocked interface.
+Just a back-step to basics in functionality, it is a combination of simplification, grid layout, big fonts and colour-blocked interface.
 At the moment, Flat Design is something that is being mentioned everywhere.
-Started from the operating system Windows 8 by Microsoft, it is now more favored with the “Simple is Better” concept.
+Started from the operating system Windows 8 by Microsoft, it is now more favoured with the “Simple is Better” concept.

 Hopefully, Web application developers may take full advantages from using these two design trends.